Here's a list of activities you can do from home to keep you active, entertained and learning during COVID-19.

 You can now visit the Jewish Museum of Australia virtually!
 Step inside a 360 degrees tour created by the team at South Melbourne based Ignition Immersive and explore all the exhibitions spaces including the Timeline of Jewish History and Belief and Ritual.

-You can also follow the Linden New Art Facebook page for the latest updates.
+You can also follow Linden New Art on social media for the latest updates:

 Families with children